Revanth-2717/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-Start the program
+1.Start the program

-attach the given data file
+2.attach the given data file

-now find the satisfaction level of employee data find the accuracy and new predict value 5.end the program
+3.now find the satisfaction level of employee data

+4.find the accuracy and new predict value

+5.end the program

 ## Program:
 ```